situn001/fabzero/vinylcutter.md

 You will need to size your page in your drawing program appropriately for the width of vinyl that you are using.
 Vinyl comes in two widths, 24" and 15".
 Machine rollers will take up 1" on either side of the vinyl.
 Select a roll of vinyl and place it on the rollers behind the machine.
+On the back right of the machine you will see a lever; place it in the "down" position so you can load the vinyl.